CISE Stakeholders Group (CSG)

 Currently, the below mentioned working groups have been created.
 Member States and Agencies have been asked to nominate participants.
 The working groups have dedicated work spaces in the restricted collaborative platform.
 As a main rule, the working groups operate as correspondence groups.

-This working group comprises experts appointed by CSG to be consulted in order to establish the cooperation agreements for sharing information between CISE nodes.
+This working group comprises experts appointed by CSG to be consulted in order to establish and, if needed, to review the Cooperation Agreement which regulates the information exchange in the CISE network.

-Nominated members to this working group will contribute to define the audit scheme on the exchange of information.
-This audit scheme will support those participating in the CISE network to implement the responsibility to share principle.
+Nominated members to this working group contribute to defining the voluntary audit scheme which will capture the ongoing exchange of information in the network.
+This audit scheme aims at promoting the implementation of the responsibility to share principle among the participants.

 The Configuration Board Working Group.